Fix: VIDEO SCHEDULER INTERNAL ERROR on Windows 11/10

-There are many different types of BSODs in Windows 10, VIDEO_SCHEDULER_INTERNAL_ERROR is one of them.
+There are many different types of BSODs in Windows 10 or Windows 11, VIDEO_SCHEDULER_INTERNAL_ERROR is one of them.
 It has a value of 0x00000119 which means the video scheduler has detected a grievous mistake.

 This error appears in many conditions such as upgrading system with the Lenovo Y50-Y70, playing game, installing programs, etc. And some people reported this error running in a loop status.
 Next are solutions to fix this problem.

 How to Fix Windows 11/10 Video Scheduler Internal Error BSOD?

 In most cases, the problematic graphics card driver is the most blame for the Video_Scheduler_Internal _Error on Windows 11/10.
 Otherwise, the video card hardware can also be the culprit.
 If you feel like getting rid of this internal error, try to troubleshoot your graphics card from its hardware condition to driver.

 - 1. Disconnect All External Devices

 - 2: Enter the Safe Mode

 - 3: Uninstall Graphic Drivers